go-iiif/go-iiif/README.md

 Finally, maybe you've got an IIIF implementation that [knows how to do things not defined in the spec](https://github.com/thisisaaronland/go-iiif/issues/1).
 This is also where you would add them.

 Here's how that dynamic plays out in reality.
 The table below lists all the IIIF parameters and their associate features.
-Each feature lists its syntax and whether or not it is required and supported according to the official spec but then also according to a `go-iiif` config file.
+Each feature lists its syntax and whether or not it is required and supported according to the official spec but then also according to the [example `go-iiif` config file](config.json.example), included with this repo.

 ### [region](http://iiif.io/api/image/2.1/index.html#region)
 | feature | syntax | required (spec) | supported (spec) | required (config) | supported (config) |